Dr. Anping ChenPrincipal Investigator

 wenqiang[DOT]zhang[AT]colostate[DOT]edu |

-Sarah Ortiz(Incoming) Postdoctoral Researcher
+Dr. Sarah OrtizPostdoctoral Researcher

-I am expected to obtain my PhD from the University of Texas at Austin in Ecology Evolution and Behavior (where I also completed my Bachelor degree!).
+I obtained my PhD from the University of Texas at Austin in Ecology Evolution and Behavior (where I also completed my Bachelor degree!).
 The focus of my dissertation is understanding how species interactions - primarily belowground - drive ecosystem functioning processes in grassland systems through the lens of functional traits.
 My research incorporates a wide range of methodologies such as observational and experimental fieldwork, greenhouse studies, and statistical modeling to expand and make connections across biological scales.
 In my downtime, I love to eat and especially cook great-tasting food!
 I also enjoy activities that keep me active such as weight lifting and hiking.

-Dr. Xiumei MaVisiting Scientist
+Dr. Xiumei MaPostdoctoral Researcher

 I obtained a PhD degree from Ghent University and the University of Chinese Academy of Sciences.
 In my doctoral program, I focused my research on spectral data-driven modeling of geochemical elements in the Eastern Tianshan Cu-Ni mining area.
 Currently, I am a visiting scientist working on soil geochemistry, with a focus on quantifying soil carbon with hyperspectral data and data-driven models.
 During my free time, I like cultivating healthy habits and maintaining a positive attitude.
 I am passionate about sports and enjoy participating in various physical activities.